 Deadlines for applying for a degree on the next graduation date are noted in the semester calendar.
+It is the student's responsibility to apply in a timely fashion.
 Application is made according to the direction of the Office of the Registrar through the Banner Self-Service online application system.
 Students also complete a graduation survey as part of the application process.
 Graduation dates for the University are in December, May, and August.

 In addition, students complete the Undergraduate Graduation Check Worksheet and turn the form in to their academic advisor.
 This form is necessary to ensure that a student's degree is processed accurately, that they receive credit for secondary majors, minors, the University Honors Program, etc., and that they receive all email notifications and announcements from the University and the College regarding graduation ceremonies and rehearsals.
 This worksheet is distributed to students nearing the 120 total credit hours necessary for degree completion.
+If a student nearing graduation has not received a worksheet, they should contact their academic advisor.